shivam178/blog-post/README.md

-To start the service,, you should have mongodb in your localsystem Then please create a new database with the name 'blogpost'
+To start the service,, you should have mongodb in your localsystem Then please create a new database with the name 'blogpost' Also please change the mongoUri for the db in server/.env/.env.local file
 ## Shell Commands
 ```
 npm install